AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 Some research gives credence to the notion that AI can detect depression from speech patterns.
 In a paper presented at the 2018 Interspeech conference, MIT researchers detailed a system that could read audio data from interviews to discover depression biomarkers with 77% accuracy.
 And in 2020, using an AI system designed to focus on word choice, scientists at the University of California, Los Angeles said they were able to monitor people being treated for serious mental illness as well as physicians could.

-“There’s no doubt that paraverbal features can be helpful in making clinical diagnoses,” Danielle Ramo, an assistant professor of psychiatry at University of California, San Francisco, told KQED in a 2017 interview.
+“There’s no doubt that paraverbal features can be helpful in making clinical diagnoses,” Danielle Ramo, an assistant professor of psychiatry at the University of California, San Francisco, told KQED in a 2017 interview.
 “To the extent that machines are able to take advantage of paraverbal features in communication, that is a step forward in using machines to inform clinical diagnoses or treatment planning.”

 In another study out of the University of Vermont, which involved training a system to detect childhood depression, the researchers noted that standard tests involve time-consuming interviews with both clinicians and primary caregivers.
 Because depression can’t be picked up by a blood test or brain scan, physicians must rely on self-reports and results from these interviews to arrive at a diagnosis.
 Coauthor Ellen McGinnis pitched the research as a way to quickly and easily diagnose mental disorders in young people.